strongloop/strongloop.com2/_posts/2019-08-30-learning-interceptor-part1.md

 You can insert additional logic before and after method invocation through [interceptors](https://loopback.io/doc/en/lb4/Interceptors.html).
 For global interceptors, they are applicable across the LoopBack application.
 There are many usages on interceptors.

 In this article, we'll use global interceptors for logging purposes.
 The scaffolded LoopBack 4 application comes with a default `/ping` endpoint.
-We're going to use this as illustration purpose.
+We're going to use this for illustration purpose.

 ## Creating a Global Interceptor